Katch-Studios/crucible-SDK/README.md

 (To compile this you must have raylib)

 ## Build Scripts:
-The main way of building Foundry is with the Makefile.
+The main way of building a CrucibleSDK project is with the Makefile.

 On all platforms make sure to install raylib, gcc, and make